 She continues, “Then we got to know each other.
 We would go to the library and read, then go play football or play basketball.
 As he got older, school became more important.”

 “It’s been cool [to see him] grow in his confidence.
-I’ve appreciated how kind he is, and his sense of humor, especially when I’ve had bad days,” says Sarah.
+I’ve appreciated how kind he is, and his sense of humor, especially when I’ve had bad days,” says Jessica.
 “I’ve seen him grow as a friend too.
 You talk about different things when you’re 18 than when you’re 8.”

 Casa Chirilagua’s mentoring program goal is for two lives to be transformed through one mentorship.
 However, in their case, it has brought transformation to many more than that.